watermelonstrawbery/spotify/README.md

 After handling imbalance:

+Accuracy: 56%
 Recall (popular songs): 0.63
+Precision (popular songs): 0.16

-The model can identify a majority of popular songs, but misses a significant portion.
+The model successfully identifies a majority of popular songs, but at the cost of many false positives.

 ### Key Learnings